dev1virtuoso/Event/HKPUG/20260627/GUIDE.md

 | Storage Space | ~400–500 MB (for main pipeline only) | 90 GB (for training pipeline) |
 | Network | Active connection required | Stable broadband connection |

-This is a clean Markdown table based on the provided data.
-Copy and paste it directly into your `.md` file.

 > * **Note on Apple Silicon:** The PyTorch MPS (Metal Performance Shaders) backend is supported but may display instability depending on your specific environment environment.

 ## Installation and Setup